 Explain your point

 The remaining sentences in a paragraph exist to expand and explain the topic sentence.
 Whatever best does that is what a writer should use: an example, a story, or a discussion.
 In this case, readers should expect something to be said about clearing one’s head and the correlating good things that happen.
-Here’s the entire paragraph (colored font shows the expanded details):
+Here’s the entire paragraph:

 When you clear your head, good things happen to the rest of you.
 A study published in Psychosomatic Medicine reported that HIV patients who wrote about their worries for 30 minutes a day four days in a row experienced a drop in their viral load and a rise in infection-fighting T cells.
 Another study, in the Journal of Consulting Psychology, found that breast cancer patients who talked about their feelings regarding cancer had to schedule fewer doctors’ visits for cancer-related problems.

 That combination of “clear your head” and “good things happen” is repeated in the supporting sentences by using more specific information on what, exactly, is meant by each.
 “Clear your head” has two examples: “writing about…worries” and “talking about…feelings.”
 “Good things happen” also has two examples: “a drop in…viral load” and “schedule fewer doctors’ visits.”
-Using very specific language in the examples (“30 minutes a day four days in a row” and “regarding cancer”) let the writer use a less factual approach to introduce the paragraph.
+Because very specific language shows up in the examples (“30 minutes a day four days in a row” and “regarding cancer”), the writer may use a less factual approach to introduce the paragraph.

 Let’s do another one, but this time notice how the paragraph demonstrates “wanted to expand aggressively”: